-

 Payroll giving

 Employers can help their employees give regularly to charities by setting up a payroll giving system.
-If someone who works in for an employer with payroll giving they can decide to donate to your charity.
-You can encourage people to decide to donate to your charity.
-This service will not cost your charity any money.
-Until March 07 the Home Office are giving grants to small and medium employers to help them set up payroll giving systems.
+Someone who works for an employer with payroll giving can decide to donate to your charity through the scheme.
+This service does not cost your charity any money.

 Raising money through your activities

-If you are thinking of raising funds through trading activities, read our guide to business and social enterprise, Minding Their Own Business (3079kb PDF).
+If you are thinking of raising funds through trading activities, read our guide to business and social enterprise, Minding Their Own Business and its companion Minding Their Own Business Too.